 6. What are the side effects?

 Some patients will get phlebitis where the treated veins become red, painful and tender.
 This may require treatment with an anti-inflammatory tablet e.g. Ibuprofen, but usually resolves spontaneously.
+At follow up we may aspirate trapped blood from treated veins to alleviate any lumpiness or discomfort if necessary.
 After a few weeks there may still remain some hard lumps and some bruising where the veins used to run, THIS IS NORMAL and will resolve, it indicates that the treatment has worked well.
 A small number of patients may get some residual bruises, new spider veins, blemishes or brownish pigmentation developing in the skin overlying the treated veins especially with large veins close to the skin.
 The latter usually fades with time but can be permanent in a very small minority of patients and is rarely a problem.